caseyrseguramgmt/W11-12Project/README.md

 Usage of this would be to see functionality of zippia site and get salary / location data?

 ## Progress
+    05/07
+    1. Problem solved for pytest.mark
+    2. Class made one checks for state salaries another checks for city salaries.
+    3. Both files make two seperate db's with the web scrapped information

     05/06
     1. Continuation of trying to fix the pytest.mark to be used.
     2. Attemped to make a class for the check state salaries which would include methods inside to test for mini instances of the code to make sure they are properly running.